H-RISE Leadership Program

 - Design and lead an impactful human rights initiative when you return to Idaho

-The journey begins in the Fall of 2025 with a hybrid online and in-person certification course that introduces students to the foundations of human rights.
-Through the lens of Cambodia’s rich culture and complex history, students explore key frameworks such as the Universal Declaration of Human Rights and the Spiral of Injustice.
-They engage with the legacy of the Khmer Rouge genocide, as well as Cambodia’s ongoing efforts toward justice, healing, and reconciliation.
+The journey begins in the Fall of 2026 with a hybrid online and in-person certificate course that introduces students to the foundations of human rights.
+Through the lens of Vietnam’s and Cambodia’s rich culture and complex history, students explore key frameworks such as the Universal Declaration of Human Rights and the Spiral of Injustice.
+They engage with the legacy of war and genocide, as well as ongoing efforts toward justice, healing, and reconciliation.
 Along the way, students develop essential skills in critical thinking, cultural understanding, and ethical leadership.
 Upon completion, they earn an International Human Rights Leadership Certificate.

-Then, in the early Summer of 2026 students will take part in a life-changing, two-week international experience in Cambodia.
+Then, in the early Summer of 2027 students will take part in a life-changing, two-week international experience in Vietnam and Cambodia.

-While abroad, students embark on a powerful two-week journey through Cambodia, exploring its history, culture, and ongoing pursuit of justice.
+While abroad, students embark on a powerful two-week journey through Vietnam and Cambodia, exploring history, culture, and the ongoing pursuit of justice.
 Along the way, they engage in hands-on service, connect with local leaders, and experience the resilience of communities rebuilding after conflict.

 The Impact Continues at Home

 The impact doesn’t stop there.
-When students return home, they carry with them a broadened worldview, a deepened sense of empathy, and a renewed commitment to human rights.
+You will return home with a broadened worldview, a deepened sense of empathy, and a renewed commitment to human rights.

-Drawing on what they’ve learned, each student will design and lead a service project addressing a human rights issue in their own Idaho community.
+Drawing on what you’ve learned, you will collaborate to design and lead a human rights initiative addressing a human rights issue in your local community.

 Each $75 donation to Pedals and Packs will provide one student in Cambodia with a bicycle and backpack – and one less obstacle on the road to an education.